infomediadesign/pa-iii-lumensTrail-repository/README.md

 # Lumen's Trail – 3rd Semester Project
 This project, "Lumen's Trail", was created by Team SunlitStudios, consisting of 3rd semester Game Development students at SRH Heidelberg.
 The assignment was to create a 2D platformer game using the Unity game engine.
-The Executable for the Game can be downloaded here: https://lord-brandon.itch.io/lumens-trail
+The executable for the game can be downloaded here: https://lord-brandon.itch.io/lumens-trail

 The team consists of the following members:
 - Designers: Asucan Ayten, Athena Neumann, Nino Tkalec